Medically Reviewed by Dr. Majid Tanveer, DVM

 Puppies are complex beings who can be overjoyed to see you after a long day.
 These dogs show how much they wanted you while you were gone.
 They show how much they love you and will embrace you with affection.
 Their primary mode of communication will be frothing every inch of your palm.

 It also doesn’t stop with your dog.
 Other dogs in the field or along paths can seek you out again to welcome you by licking.
 So the way to approach a new pup is to raise your fingers to them.
-It’s the same as humans embracing close relatives they hadn’t seen for a long time.
+It’s the same as humans embracing close relatives they haven’t seen for a long time.

 We’ve broken down everything we know.
 We hope that it helps you understand your dog’s ticks and traits.